ITESM-FIWARE/Docker-based-Generic-Enablers-Quality-Assurance/README.md

 ![15](https://user-images.githubusercontent.com/39604832/51412821-811d3300-1b32-11e9-8908-8a5a4ac6afd3.PNG)
 ![16](https://user-images.githubusercontent.com/39604832/51412822-811d3300-1b32-11e9-9634-be1a54e7f59e.PNG)
 1. The test processes of all Generic Enablers may take several minutes
-1. Once the test processes finish, a report of each test, in JSON format, is deployed in a new window
+1. Once the test processes are finished, a report of each test in JSON format is deployed in a new window.
+The navigation through diverse reports is available via the "hands" buttons
-1. If the user presses the blue button at the top of the page, in the report window, the same report is displayed in a "pretty" presentation
+1. If the user presses the "User" button at the top of the page, in the report window, the same report is displayed in a "certificate" format
 1. Both reports can be downloaded by pressing the green button at the right-top side of the page

 ### Visualize the general reports of all Generic Enablers